adambard/learnxinyminutes-docs/wasm.html.markdown

   (export "apply_cos64" (func $apply_cos64))

-  ;; Wasm is a stack-based language, but for returning values more complicated ;; than an int/float, a memory stack has to be manually managed.
+  ;; Wasm is a stack-based language, but for returning values more complicated ;; than an int/float, a separate memory stack has to be manually managed.
 One ;; approach is to use a mutable global to store the stack_ptr.
-We give ;; ourselves 1MiB of mem-stack and grow it downwards.
+We give ;; ourselves 1MiB of memstack and grow it downwards.
   ;;
   ;; Below is a demonstration of how this C code **might** be written by hand ;;